opencoweb/coweb/docs/intro/modules.rst

       service/
-         launcher/      # Interface and impl for bot launchers manager/       # Interface and impl for bot transports and managers pycoweb              # Coweb application container deploy script setup.py             # Distutils install script
+         launcher/      # Interface and impl for bot launchers manager/       # Interface and impl for bot transports and managers cowebpyoe/        # Python version of the operation engine pycoweb              # Coweb application container deploy script setup.py             # Distutils install script